Myxir294/Simple_TFT_LCD_STM32/README.md

 # Simple_TFT_LCD_STM32

 The programs allow to operate ST7735S LCD TFT Display via Nucleo L476RGT6 board, using SPI and DMA.
-They can be easily migrated to another STM32-type board and used in simple projects.
+All the code was made using STM32 Cube IDE, so it can be easily migrated to another STM32-type board and used in simple projects.

 The code is a part of my STM32 training with an online course from polish website Forbot.pl, but I find it nice so I decided to share it.
 It's mainly focused on being easy to undertand and as simple as possible.